senseigab/senseigab.github.io/_pages/teaching.md

 ![](/images/site/pagebanner/teaching.png)

+I have a broad range of teaching interests, which include the following areas: critical discourse studies, multimodality,

 My teaching interests include critical, corpus-based, and multimodal discourse studies; .
 Gab is also interested in fa

 Gab has also taught classes that are as small as six students and as large as 50 students.
 My approach